 - What if your supervisor sexually harasses you?
 Contact EEOC or speak with an employment law attorney, if you are a victim of sexual harassment in the workplace.

 - Write to the California Department of Labor if you the client company refuses to pay the wages.

-Most temporary workers, even when they are at the receiving end of violations by client companies or staffing firms, are often satisfied that they’ve at least come home with a paycheck.
+More temporary workers, even when they are at the receiving end of violations of client companies or staffing firms, are often satisfied that they’ve at least come home with a paycheck.
 They do not even think of pushing back or seeking assistance from an employment law attorney in California.
 That’s a mistake.

 Talk to an employment law attorney and explore the legal options available.